 Ointments, Creams and Lotions

 The core principle for managing eczema-prone skin is to moisturise, moisturise and, you guessed it – moisturise!
-The Australasian Society of Clinical Immunology and Allergy (ASCIA) recommends moisturising your face and body twice a day, using a non-soap based wash or oil in the shower and avoiding soaps and bubbly products that can further damage or dry out your skin.1
+The Australasian Society of Clinical Immunology and Allergy (ASCIA) recommends moisturising your face and body twice a day, avoiding soaps and fragrances that can further damage or dry out your skin.1

 Often skincare products for eczema-prone skin will contain Colloidal Oatmeal, that’s because it has been found to help soothe and relieve sensitive, dry, itchy and eczema-prone skin.
 Research has shown that Colloidal Oatmeal contains elements like avenanthramides which soothe itch, high concentrations of starch and beta-glucan which helps the skin hold water and saponins which help cleanse the skin.